gcescobar13/Gourmet-Swap/Bot/GSwap.Bot/readme.md

-## Chat Bot
+## Chat Bot for Gourmet Swap
-Personally launched an intelligent chat bot to ehannce and improve users interactions and meal searches.
-Designed conversations to support freeform and more guided interactions through simple text to complex rich cards that contain text, images, and action buttons.

-Microsoft's Cognitive Services and Bot Framework were used.
+Please refer to Controllers/MessagesController.cs  and  Dialogs/BasicQnAMakerDialog.cs to check out the bulk of my code.